BARCELONA, Spain — To revive interest in smartphones, Samsung and LG are improving their cameras and embracing the nascent world of virtual reality.

-Sunday’s announcements at the Barcelona show come as worldwide smartphone growth has slowed, particularly for high-end devices such as Samsung’s S and LG’s G series.
+The announcements Sunday at the Mobile World Congress wireless show in Barcelona, Spain, come as worldwide smartphone growth has slowed, particularly for high-end devices such as Samsung’s S and LG’s G series.
 Many consumers have turned to lower-cost Android devices that sport features considered top of the line just a few years ago.

 With size out of the equation, phone makers have to innovate elsewhere.

-That’s been particularly important for Samsung, as its chief rival, Apple, largely matched Samsung on size, while boosting the iPhone camera’s resolution to 12 megapixels from 8.
+That’s been crucial for Samsung, in particular, as its chief rival, Apple, largely matched Samsung on size, while boosting the iPhone camera’s resolution to 12 megapixels from 8.
 The iPhone has also gotten better at low-light shots, even surpassing some stand-alone, point-and-shoot cameras in performance.

 Realizing that the megapixel count alone doesn’t necessarily translate to quality images, Samsung is reducing resolution in the new phones to 12 megapixels from 18.
 That allows individual pixels on the sensors to be larger, thus capturing more light.
 The new cameras also allow the camera’s aperture to open wider, letting in more light.
 Together, the shutter needs to stay open for a shorter time, reducing the blurring that sometimes mars indoor and night shots.